 One of the most kid-friendly places in Seattle is the Pacific Science Center, although all ages are welcome.
 That makes it one of the best Seattle indoor activities when it’s raining outside.
 The center is large enough that you could spend a good part of the day here.

 There are exhibits for all ages, including a toddler exploration area.
+My kids love coming here when we need fun indoor activities in Seattle to do.
 One of my favorite areas to stop in is the planetarium, where you can learn all about space.

 Be sure to check out what the IMAX theater is playing so you can get tickets in advance for the latest shows.
 They always have something fun and educational, such as “Dinosaurs of Antarctica.”